-As of June 30, 2023, we carried forward accumulated tax losses of \in 355.4 million.
+As of December 31, 2023, we carried forward accumulated tax losses of €459.8 million.
 In 2014, we acquired the companies Splicos, Wittycell and Zophis by means of a universal transfer of assets and liabilities.
-The tax losses carried forward of the three companies combined (Splicos, Wittycell and Zophis) amounted to \in 26.0 million on the date of the mergers and transfer of remaining assets.
-The transfer to us of these losses was subject to a post-merger approval by the French tax authorities, which approved the transfer of a total amount of \in 22.5 million.
-As a result of the transfer of these tax losses to us, our tax losses carried forward amounted to \in 308.8 million as at the end of 2022.
+The tax losses carried forward of the three companies combined (Splicos, Wittycell and Zophis) amounted to €26.0 million on the date of the mergers and transfer of remaining assets.
+The transfer to us of these losses was subject to a post-merger approval by the French tax authorities, which approved the transfer of a total amount of €22.5 million.
+As a result of the transfer of these tax losses to us, our tax losses carried forward amounted to €308.8 million as at the end of 2022.
 To the extent we have continued conducting the business that led to these losses for a minimum period of three years, without making significant changes during this period, the transfer of such tax losses should be definitive.
-In France, the maximum amount of carried forward tax losses that can be written off against the tax profits of a given financial year is limited to \in 1 million plus 50% of the amount of taxable profits for the financial year exceeding \in 1 million.
+In France, the maximum amount of carried forward tax losses that can be written off against the tax profits of a given financial year is limited to €1 million plus 50% of the amount of taxable profits for the financial year exceeding €1 million.
 The outstanding tax losses remain valid and can be carried forward to be written off against tax profits of subsequent financial years subject to the same limit, for an unlimited period of time (subject to any "significant change of activity" at our level).
-It cannot be ruled out that regulatory or legislative changes in corporate taxation may suppress or limit all or part of the ability to use carried forward tax losses, or limit how long they can be used, to offset future profits.
+It cannot be ruled out that regulatory or legislative changes in corporate taxation may suppress or limit how long they can be used, to offset future profits.
 Changes in corporate taxation regarding the use of carried forward tax losses to offset future tax profits could have a material adverse effect on our financial position and results of operations.